Place-Based Impact Investing

 The Urban Institute, in collaboration with the John D. and Catherine T. MacArthur Foundation and Mission Investors Exchange, is developing an evidence-based toolkit to advance the concept and inform the practice of place-based impact investing.
 This project focuses on understanding the roles of foundations and collaborative models in nurturing the development of place-based impact investing efforts.
 Read more about this effort in the project fact sheet.

-Urban Wire blog posts and reports
+Urban Wire blog posts, reports, and events

 Collaborative placed-based impact investing, an emergent phenomenon in philanthropy, is a product of collective impact, place-based philanthropy, and impact investing.
 Through these collective efforts, foundations, other organizations, and individuals form partnerships as a component of their local impact investing activities.